CBS News Radio: Stations and affiliates

-Today, CBS News Radio is best known for its news and public affairs programming distributed to more than 500 affiliates, including flagship station WCBS in New York, and several other all-news and news-talk stations.
-They include KNX in Los Angeles, WBBM in Chicago, KCBS in San Francisco, KRLD in Dallas, KYW in Philadelphia, WTOP-FM in Washington, WBZ in Boston, WWJ in Detroit, WCCO in Minneapolis, KXNT Las Vegas, KMOX in St. Louis, and WTIC in Hartford.
+Today, CBS News Radio is best known for its news and public affairs programming distributed to more than 500 affiliates, including former flagship station WCBS in New York (which ended their all-news format in August 2024 and is now known as WHSQ), and current flagship WINS (AM) and WINS-FM and several other all-news and news-talk stations.
+They include KNX and KNX-FM in Los Angeles, WBBM in Chicago, KCBS in San Francisco, KRLD in Dallas, KYW in Philadelphia, WTOP-FM in Washington, WBZ in Boston, WWJ in Detroit, WCCO in Minneapolis, KXNT in Las Vegas, KMOX in St. Louis, and WTIC in Hartford.

 CBS News Radio offers hourly News-on-the-Hour newscasts (available in three- and six-minute versions) and a one-minute newscast at 31 minutes past the hour.
 They are sent to member stations 24 hours a day, 7 days a week.
 In addition to the over-the-air product, reports and actualities are made available to affiliates via the network's Newsfeed service.
 Many of the aforementioned outlets make heavy use of the CBS network feed material throughout their broadcast day.

 The network is home to the morning and evening editions of the CBS World News Roundup, U.S. broadcasting's oldest news series.
 The Roundup dates back to a special network broadcast on March 13, 1938, featuring live reports from Europe on Germany's annexation of Austria.
-Since 2010, Steve Kathan has anchored the morning show, which airs at 8am ET and 7am PT, while Jennifer Keiper hosts the evening edition at 7pm ET.
+Since 2010, Steve Kathan has anchored the morning show, which airs at 8 am ET and 7 am PT, while Jennifer Keiper hosts the evening edition at 7 pm ET.
 Each Friday afternoon, the network also distributes the CBS News Weekend Roundup, an hour-long look at the top stories of the week, hosted by correspondent Allison Keyes.

 News reporters and anchors

-CBS News Radio has an impressive list of reporters around the world including Steve Futterman, Jim Krasula, Peter King, Steven Portnoy, Cami McCormick, Vicki Barker, Elaine Cobbe, Sabina Castelfranco and Robert Berger.
+CBS News Radio has an impressive list of reporters around the world including Jim Krasula, Peter King, Linda Kenyon, Cami McCormick, Vicki Barker, Elaine Cobbe, Sabina Castelfranco and Robert Berger.

 Mark Knoller was the network's long-time White House correspondent.
-Knoller often made additional appearances on CBS Television, especially if he is the day's pool reporter for the White House Press Corps.
+Knoller made occasional appearances on CBS Television News, especially if he was the day's pool reporter for the White House press corps.
 Knoller no longer filed radio reports after about 2011, transitioning to report mostly on twitter.
 He left CBS in 2020.